TheThingsNetwork/docs/_archives/refactor/arduino/_usage.md

 In the [`setup()`](https://www.arduino.cc/en/Reference/setup) function, after initialising the library, we have to activate the device.

 There are two ways to activate your device.
+By default your device is registered to use OTAA.
+You can personalise a device to use ABP.

 ### Over The Air Activation (OTAA)